 - The loan is intended to provide the final financial component—the “gap-filling” or “top-up” funding—that will enable qualifying congregational development projects to be undertaken and completed.
 Therefore, the fund does not provide money for feasibility studies or for program start-up costs, and it does not fund the building or acquisition of manses or retirement of debt.

-- Financial assistance from CDF assumes the pastoral charge or congregation has active financial support for the project from its members and an ongoing stewardship development plan and program, and has involved presbytery in the congregation’s plans to build.
-An application for funding from the CDF must originate in an existing congregation that is officially constituted and recognized by presbytery.
+- Financial assistance from CDF assumes the pastoral charge or congregation has active financial support for the project from its members and an ongoing stewardship development plan and program, and has involved the regional council in the congregation’s plans to build.
+An application for funding from the CDF must originate in an existing congregation that is officially constituted and recognized by the regional council.

 - Congregational Development Fund applications are reviewed by CIM staff, and advice is obtained from the elected members of the Mission through Finance Advisory Group.
 Applications for capital support from CDF may be submitted anytime throughout the year.
-Each application must have a record of presbytery and Conference approvals before a decision on the application can be made.
+Each application must have a record of regional approval before a decision on the application can be made.

 Completed applications include: